shiv19/shiv19.github.io/_posts/2015-11-15-battleship-an-online-pygame.md

 comments: true
 category: [projects]
 tags: [Online Game, Projects, PyGame, Python]
+description: I revived this classic old game using code skulptor
 ---

-I revived this classic old game using code skulptor

 ![Post Header Image]({{ site.baseurl }}/assets/img/battleship/BattleShip-1024x307.png "BattleShip")
 <p>BattleShip is a simple game where the player gets to find and sink all 3 battleships of his/her opponent.
 This game depends on the luck of the player as it is purely a guessing game.